tek/uracil/README.md

 Repeatedly calling this function cycles through the yank history, each time calling `undo` and pasting the next entry.
 A floating window containing the yank history is displayed at the cursor.

-After the time configured by [`g:uracil_paste_timeout`](#guracil-paste-timeout) has passed, the window is hidden and the currently pasted entry is reset, so that a subsequent paste starts from the top.
+After the time configured by [`g:uracil_paste_timeout`](#guracil-paste-timeout) has passed or the cursor was moved, the window is hidden and the currently pasted entry is reset, so that a subsequent paste starts from the top.
+The pasted history entry will be moved to the beginning of the list.

 **Note** that in order for this to work properly in visual mode, you will have to use the `<cmd>` pseudokey in the
 mapping: